-- 10. Reforestation Reforestation within the Highvale Mine lands shall be supported and protected through Environmental Reserve, Environmental Reserve Easement, or Conservation Easement taken at the time of subdivision. - 11.
+- 41-7.
 Wildlife Connectivity To provide sufficient wildlife movement corridors, a setback of 150 m from the shoreline of a waterbody or watercourse for any development is recommended.
-The specific setback for any development will be determined based upon the provision of recommendations prepared by a qualified biologist through a biophysical impact assessment, or as determined through the County's Riparian Setback Matrix Model.

-12. Invasive Species and Sediment Control - Landowners shall:

-- a.
-Manage the spread of invasive specifies in accordance with Parkland County standards and the Alberta Weed Control Act: - Monitor erosion and sediment flowing towards Wabamun Lake and the North Saskatchewan River.
+The specific setback for any development will be determined based upon the provision of recommendations prepared by a qualified biologist through a biophysical impact assessment, or as determined through the County's Riparian Setback Matrix Model. - 12.8.
+Invasive Species and Sediment Control Landowners shall: - a.
+Manage the spread of invasive specifies in accordance with Parkland County standards and the Alberta Weed Control Act: - b.
+Parkland County, in conjunction with provincial approval agencies, will require the necessary studies to address pre and post development erosion and sedimentation control flowing towards Wabamun Lake and the North Saskatchewan River.
+Monitor erosion and sediment flowing towards Wabamun Lake and the North Saskatchewan River.
 Landowners shall, if required by the County or Alberta Environment and Parks, construct and maintain sediment control devices to minimize the flow of sediment; and - c.
 Require on-site containment systems for all developments to minimize the seepage of oil, gas, and other materials into the groundwater.
 Costs for all containment systems shall be borne by the landowner/developer.

-6.8 Crown Land
+6.86.9 Crown Land

-- 1. Land Use The County shall support the use of Crown Lands for resource development, limited grazing, conservation, and recreational use. - 2.
-Notification The County will notify relevant government agencies of any proposed use of Crown Lands, and/or of lands containing wetlands prior to development.
+- Land Use The County shall support the use of Crown Lands for resource development, limited grazing, conservation, and recreational use. - 2.
+Notification - The County will notify relevant government agencies of any proposed use of Crown Lands, and/or of lands containing wetlands prior to development.

-6.9 Transportation Network
+6.96.10 Transportation Network

-- 1. Road Connections TransAlta will, as per the 2003 Memorandum of Understanding (MOU) and 2008 MOU with the County, provide rights-of-way to create roadways throughout the Plan area, as shown on Map 8, as part of the mine reclamation. - a.
-The location of any additional arterials, major collectors, or minor collector road rights-of-way shall: - i.
-Meet the requirements of the County's Transportation Master Plan; - ii.
+- Road Connections TransAlta will, as per the 2003 Memorandum of Agreement Understanding (MOAU) and 2008 MOAU with the County, provide rights-of-way to create roadways throughout the Plan area, as shown on Map 8, as part of the mine reclamation. - a.
+The location of any additional arterials, major collectors, or minor collector road rights-of-way shall: - $i. \quad \text{Meet the requirements of the County's Transportation Master Plan};\\$ - ii.
 Minimize start-stop-movements in future road alignments; and - iii.
 Consider continuous road alignments rather than multiple corners and intersections and connections to existing transportation networks outside of the Plan boundary area. - b.
 The County will make improvements to Sundance Road to ensure it meets County design guidelines, such as widening and horizontal and vertical curves. - 2.
-Existing Roads Connections The following rights-of-way, as identified on Map 8, shall remain open during mine operations and after reclamation. - a.
-Township Road 524 from Highway 759 to the edge of the realignment; - b.
-Range Road 55 from the south mine boundary to Township Road 524; - c.
-Township Road 523A from Range Road 55 to Range Road 54 (portions may be closed for mining purposes, subject to approval from Parkland County and the Province);
+Existing Roads Connections - The following rights-of-way, as identified on Map 8, shall remain open during mine operations and after reclamation. - a.
+Township Road 524 from Highway 759 to the edge of the future realignment; - b.
+Range Road 55 from the south mine boundary to Township Road 5242; - Township Road 523A from Range Road 55 to Range Road 54 (portions may be closed for mining purposes, subject to approval from Parkland County and the Province); - d.
+Range Road 52 from the south north mine boundary to Township Road 524; - e.
+Township Road 524 from Range Road 53 to Range Road 52;